Skip to main content

 Cardiac CT Imaging

-Cardiac computed tomography, or cardiac CT, is a noninvasive, painless cardiac imaging test that uses X-rays to take detailed pictures of the heart.
+Cardiac computed tomography, or cardiac CT, is a noninvasive cardiac imaging test that uses X-rays to take detailed pictures of the heart and blood vessels.

-At Yale New Haven, our cardiac CT imaging services provides patients with accurate and appropriate diagnostic medical imaging services by a team of cardiac imaging specialists from radiology and cardiology.
+Our cardiac CT imaging services provide patients with accurate and appropriate diagnostic medical imaging by a team of cardiac imaging specialists from radiology and cardiology.

-Cardiac Imaging can help detect cardiovascular problems, including:
+Cardiac CT imaging can help detect cardiovascular problems, including:

 • Aneurysms